-So, please -- pretty please -- do not send Microsoft Word attachments.
+So, please do not send Microsoft Word attachments.
 Do not try to force the world to give money to Microsoft; they have enough money as it is.
 Instead, send your messages in a non-proprietary format.
 The best option is plain-text format: simply copy-and-paste the text of your document(s) directly into your usual e-mail software, as an outgoing plain-text e-mail message.
 Or, if more complicated formatting really is necessary, then there are plenty of sophisticated but publicly-readable formats available, including postscript, pdf, html, rtf, and tex/latex/dvi.

 Just think: Every time you send a Microsoft Word attachment, you are telling the world they have to give money and control to the Microsoft Corporation just to read your message.
 But every time you send a plain-text (or other publicly-readable format) message, you are telling the world that you support their freedom to use their computer resources as they see fit.
 To paraphrase Marshall McLuhan: The file format is the message.